bertman12/wc3-invasion-defense/README.md

 add gatling gun tank with flaming arrow projectile and use the rexxar quilboar with ranged splash damage

 add camera controls

+add a player prestige system, that is based on undead killed, undead structures recaptured and structures owned.
+These prestige levels will provide benefits for the players and possibly allow for certain upgrades